aws-samples/amazon-dynamodb-labs/content/hands-on-labs/setup/prerequisites.en.md

 ### Account setup

-#### Using an account provided through Event Engine
+#### Using an account provided to you by your lab instructor

-If you are running this workshop as part of an Event Engine lab, please log into the console using [this link](https://dashboard.eventengine.run/) and enter the hash provided to you as part of the workshop.
-In event engine, the Cloud9 instance should be made in your account.
-Please open the "AWS Cloud9" section of the AWS Management Console in the correct region and look for a lab instance called "DynamoDBC9".
+If you are running this workshop using a link provided to you by your AWS instructor, please use that link and enter the access-code provided to you as part of the workshop.
+In the lab AWS account, the Cloud9 instance should already be provisioned.
+Please open the "AWS Cloud9" section of the AWS Management Console in the correct region and look for a lab instance called **DynamoDBC9**.

 #### Using your own AWS account